top of page

 Tips on running strides

-One thing which I also really liked to when I became more serious about trying to develop myself as a runner, was adding in some plyometric exercises with the strides I was running.
+One thing which I also really liked when I became more serious about trying to develop myself as a runner, was adding in some plyometric exercises with the strides I was running.
 What this can do for you is further improve your running economy, improve your power, and your sprint speed.
-Plyometric exercises are a great practice which is skipped by many runners and I highly recommend you consider incorporating them into your workout routine.
-They go great along side your your strides but the thing is with plyometric exercises is a little goes a long way and a lot goes a long way to getting you injured, so be sure to not be doing too many and build them up slowly.
+Plyometric exercises are a great practice that is skipped by many runners and I highly recommend you consider incorporating them into your workout routine.
+They go great alongside your strides but the thing is with plyometric exercises a little goes a long way and a lot goes a long way to getting you injured, so be sure to not be doing too many and build them up slowly.

 Strides do not take a lot of time and provide a huge return!